NTNU-IMT/stormbird/book/src/lifting_line/wake.md

 # Lifting line Wake

 The vortex wakes from the wings are the most important part of a lifting line simulation.
-They are responsible for modelling how the velocity is affected by the wings themselves.
+They are responsible for modeling how the velocity is affected by the wings themselves.
 How the velocity should be calculated depends on a several settings variables.
 Setting up a wake model is therefore done using "wake builders" which both contain settings used directly by the final wake structures and settings used for initializing the wake structures.
 An overview of the fields available in the wake builders are given in this section.

 ## Internal wake data
 Inside a simualtion structure, the wake is representing as a `WakeData` structure that looks like this: